md-systems/redis/README.txt

 default behavior.
 Notice that this is not failsafe, in such environment you are strongly advised to set at least an explicit default prefix.

-Note that this last note is Redis only specific, because per default Redis server will not namespace data, thus sharing an instance for multiple sites will create conflicts.
-This is not true for every backends.
+Note that this last notice is Redis only specific, because per default Redis server will not namespace data, thus sharing an instance for multiple sites will create conflicts.
+This is not true for every contributed backends.

 Lock backends
 -------------

 Both implementations provides a Redis lock backend.
-Lock backend, being used with MySQL and Redis on the same backend is faster than default one, whatever implementation you are using.
+Redis lock backend proved to be faster than the default SQL based one when using both servers on the same box.

 Both backends, thanks to the Redis WATCH, MULTI and EXEC commands provides a real race condition free mutexes if you use Redis >= 2.1.0.